Viewing public RFDs.

 3. Smudge and clean filters are incompatible with Jujutsu (as of version 0.36), which several developers working on Omicron—including this RFD’s author—use.

-By being regular files with a .gitref suffix, Git ref files address all these concerns.
+By being regular files with a .gitstub suffix, Git stub files address all these concerns.

-Alternative: convert API versions to Git ref files via a separate command.
-This alternative has the downside of inconsistent results when one side of a merge does conversions to Git ref files and the other side does not.
+Alternative: convert API versions to Git stub files via a separate command.
+This alternative has the downside of inconsistent results when one side of a merge converts API versions to Git stub files and the other side does not.
 Having a uniform, automatic strategy removes this possibility and reduces developer burden.

-The Git ref format is chosen to make git show $(cat file.gitref) work without manipulation of the Git ref’s contents.
-This is the most natural format for Git ref files.
+The Git stub format is chosen to make git show $(cat file.gitstub) work without manipulation of the Git stub’s contents.
+This is the most natural format for Git stub files.

 Alternative: a single manifest listing all prior versions.
-One option is to have, for example, an old-versions.json file listing out all prior versions.
-This is not unreasonable, but it would complicate git show usage.
-It also has a greater chance of resulting in merge conflicts, particularly around situations where one side of a merge adds multiple versions while the other side only adds one version.
-Separate Git ref files per API version address both these concerns.
+One option is to have, for example, an old-versions.json file listing all prior versions.
+This is reasonable, but it would complicate git show usage.
+It also has a greater chance of resulting in merge conflicts, particularly when one side of a merge adds multiple versions while the other side adds one.
+Separate Git stub files per API version address both these concerns.

 Rationale for commit hash selection